 The CSD is assigned the status draft;

 A Rapporteur is identified and given responsibility and authority to maintain the current state of the Deliverable, CSD.
-The role of rapporteur may be reassigned by the responsible WG in the event that the Rapporteur is unable to continue to act in that capacity.
+The role of rapporteur may be reassigned to a candidate nominated by the responsible WG Chair, subject to confirmation by the responsible committee and the TP, in the event that the Rapporteur is unable to continue to act in that capacity.

 Development Cycle